 BLS is collecting information for a limited number of occupations from sampled establishments based on each establishment?s total number of employees.
 Most private industry businesses will be asked to provide data for no more than eight occupations.

 Yes.
 Small employers are an important part of the U.S. economy.
-We need to include establishments of all employment sizes in order for this study to be representative of all jobs in the national economy? to meet SSA?s needs.
+We need to include establishments of all employment sizes in order for this study to be representative of ?work in the national economy? to meet SSA?s needs.

-Call or e-mail the NCS information office at 202-691-6199 or Request for Occupational Requirements Survey (ORS) Information.
+Call the NCS information office at 202-691-6199 or send e-mail via Request for Occupational Requirements Survey (ORS) Information.

 You count!
 The quality of data produced by the BLS is a direct reflection of the quality of information and cooperation received from employers.
-Your participation in this test will help the BLS deliver accurate survey results.
+Your participation will help the BLS deliver accurate survey results.
 The data will help SSA determine whether individuals meet the requirements for disability benefits.
-A letter (PDF) to participants from the Social Security Administration's Acting Commissioner, Carolyn W. Colvin, further explains why these data are important.
+A letter (PDF) from the Social Security Administration's Acting Commissioner, Carolyn W. Colvin, further explains why your participation is important.

 Yes!
 Your organization's participation and specific occupational information will be held in confidence to the fullest extent of the law.
 The BLS will use the information you provide for statistical purposes only in accordance with the Confidential Information Protection and Statistical Efficiency Act of 2002.

-The person who responds to this survey should be able to answer questions about the duties, qualifications, physical and cognitive demands, and environmental conditions of your occupations.
+The people we typically speak with can answer questions about the duties, qualifications, physical and cognitive demands, and environmental conditions of the establishment?s occupations.
 This person could be someone in human resources, a risk manager, or a supervisor.

 Job descriptions, if your company uses them, and current payroll information would allow for a more efficient and targeted interview.

-The typical interview averages approximately one hour but may vary depending on the company size and the types of jobs that are discussed.
+The typical interview averages approximately one hour but may vary depending on the company size and the types of jobs discussed.